bogdan/blog/_posts/2012-04-16-assumption-driven-development.markdown

 [More about private and public methods here](http://gusiev.com/2010/04/ruby18-private-protected-incapsulatio/).

+This is good example on how myths can spread the world:
+Almost every person is surprised by the output of program above.

 This makes me feel that many interviewers ask questions while don't know what they are asking about.
 From this point I can state that a lot of ruby interviews goes in a wrong direction by providing an assumption as a fact.

 ### Class variables assumption